 Prior to 1994, OCP was a division of the Oregon Social Learning Center (OSLC), which is a private nonprofit research group supported by federally-funded grants from agencies such as the National Institute of Mental Health, and the National Institute on Drug Abuse.

-In July of 2015, we changed our name to Oregon Community Programs to better represent the focus of our work on supporting Oregon communities’ families.
+In 2015, we changed our name to Oregon Community Programs to better represent the focus of our work on supporting Oregon communities’ families.

-We, as an organization, will continue our work using evidence-based treatment services and support for foster families and outpatient mental health treatment, including use of the internationally recognized Treatment Foster Oregon™ (TFCO™) program.
+We, as an organization, will continue our work using evidence-based treatment services and support for foster families and outpatient mental health treatment.